ChenYilong/CYLExternalURL/README.md

-There is a way to accomplish what you want using standard iOS APIs.
+Let's using standard iOS APIs.
 No need to use external components.

-You control your webpage and your app, so you know the exact URL that has the link to your app.
+You must know the exact URL that has the link to your app.That is enough!

 These are the steps: